 Use only natural, unscented products that are rich in essential oils and do not contain alcohol, petrolatum, mineral oil, sodium laurel sulfate and other unnatural, detrimental ingredients.
 Instead, use natural products from your kitchen shelves or seek out organic products that are composed only of natural, recognizable ingredients.

 Handle your skin gently.
 While bathing or showering, just use your hands or a soft cloth to wash.
 If you scrub your skin with a rough cloth or scrubber, you will break down the natural oils and cause dryness.
 After bathing or showering, pat yourself dry gently with a soft, natural cotton towel.
 Follow up immediately with an all over moisturizer.
 You can choose a rich, natural body cream or use a simple, pure oil such as peanut oil or (if you are allergic to nuts) grape seed or olive oil.

 What About Facial Moisturizing?

 For younger people, facial moisturizing before bed may be adequate.
 As we age and skin become drier, moisturizing twice a day is preferable.
-Some people with very dry skin actually cleanse and moisturize the face with a natural blend of olive oil and castor oil.
+Some people with severe dry facial skin actually cleanse and moisturize the face with a natural blend of olive oil and castor oil.